-To test that, I’m going to run a little before/after test.
-I’ve set up a test site on my SiteGround GrowBig plan.
+To test that, we’re going to run a little before/after the test.
+We set up a test site on the SiteGround GrowBig plan.
 Here are some details on my website:

 - Using an Elementor landing page template with Elementor Canvas (this essentially removes my theme from the equation)

 - Is ~1MB and has 57 external requests